JLin37/RedditStormProject.github.io/README.md

 # How does Storm work?

-Components
+# 1. Components

 ![picture2](https://user-images.githubusercontent.com/33638238/34182295-a41f3ffa-e4e3-11e7-93e0-8860fda6169e.png)

 A Storm cluster is superficially similar to a Hadoop cluster.
 Whereas on Hadoop you run "MapReduce jobs", on Storm you run "topologies".
-"Jobs" and "topologies" themselves are very different -- one key difference is that a MapReduce job eventually finishes, whereas a topology processes messages forever (or until you kill it).[1]
+"Jobs" and "topologies" themselves are very different -- one key difference is that a MapReduce job eventually finishes, whereas a topology processes messages forever (or until you kill it).

 There are two kinds of nodes on a Storm cluster: the master node and the worker nodes.
 The master node runs a daemon called "Nimbus" that is similar to Hadoop's "JobTracker".

-§  Nimbus: It sends codes to workers.
+- Nimbus: It sends codes to workers.
 Nimbus is also responsible for detecting when workers die and reassigning them to other machines when necessary.

-§  Supervisors: Each worker in the Storm clusters has Supervisor daemon that executes tasks as directed the location of other worker tasks.
+- Supervisors: Each worker in the Storm clusters has Supervisor daemon that executes tasks as directed the location of other worker tasks.

-§  Zookeepers: Coordinate between Nimbus and the Supervisors.
+- Zookeepers: Coordinate between Nimbus and the Supervisors.
 Storm uses Zookeeper to track configuration information about the topology; Additionally, the Nimbus daemon and Supervisor daemons are fail-fast and stateless; all state is kept in Zookeeper or on local disk.
 This means you can kill -9 Nimbus or the Supervisors and they'll start back up like nothing happened.
 This design leads to Storm clusters being incredibly stable.

-Topologies
+# 2. Topologies

  ![picture1](https://user-images.githubusercontent.com/33638238/34181883-fdeb9a58-e4e1-11e7-8b29-1382ad415ac5.png)

 A topology is a graph of computation.
-Each node in a topology contains processing logic, and links between nodes indicate how data should be passed around between nodes.[2]
+Each node in a topology contains processing logic, and links between nodes indicate how data should be passed around between nodes.

-1. The work is delegated to different types of components that are each responsible for a simple specific processing task.
+- The work is delegated to different types of components that are each responsible for a simple specific processing task.
-2. The input stream of a Storm cluster is handled by s component called Spout.
+- The input stream of a Storm cluster is handled by s component called Spout.
-3. The sprout passes the data to a component called a Bolt, which transforms it in some way.
+- The sprout passes the data to a component called a Bolt, which transforms it in some way.
-4. A bolt either persists the data in some sort of storages, or passes it to some other bolt.
-[3]
+- A bolt either persists the data in some sort of storages, or passes it to some other bolt.

+# How can I use Storm on my computer?

-Installation Process:
+# Installation Process:

-(We use Ubuntu VirtualBox for this project)
+(We used "Ubuntu VirtualBox" for this project)

-1) Install java for storm dependencies: sudo apt-get install default-jdk
+1. Install java for storm dependencies: sudo apt-get install default-jdk

-2) Download Zookeeper and Extract tar File:
+2. Download Zookeeper and Extract tar File:
    Downloading: wget http://apache.claz.org/zookeeper/zookeeper-3.4.11/zookeeper-3.4.11.tar.gz
    Extracting: tar -zxf zookeeper-3.4.11.tar.gz

-3) Create configuration file and set all the parameters: nano conf/zoo.cfg tickTime=2000 dataDir=/home/kouys/zookeeper-3.4.11/data
+3. Create configuration file and set all the parameters: nano conf/zoo.cfg tickTime=2000 dataDir=/home/kouys/zookeeper-3.4.11/data
    clientPort=2181
    initLimit=5
    syncLimit=2

-4) Start ZooKeeper server:
+4. Start ZooKeeper server:
    bin/zkServer.sh start

-5) Start CLI:
+5. Start CLI:
    bin/zkCli.sh
    After executing the above command, we will be connected to the ZooKeeper server

-6) Download Storm and Extract tar File
+6. Download Storm and Extract tar File
    Downloading: wget http://apache.mirrors.hoobly.com/storm/apache-storm-1.1.1/apache-storm-1.1.1.tar.gz
    Extracting: tar -xvf apache-storm-1.1.1.tar.gz

-7) Edit Configuration File:
+7. Edit Configuration File:
       vi conf/storm.yaml
    storm.zookeeper.servers:
       - "localhost"